What is a Landing Page for Plumbers?

 A headline like this speaks to the customer’s need (Your Leaks) and offers a solution (Fixed Fast).
 And remember, 90% of people who read your headline will also read your call to action (CTA), which segues nicely into the next topic…

 Insert Compelling Calls to Action

 Your CTA should convey that by taking action (clicking another link, making a phone call, etc.), you can solve their pressing need.
-Again, using the plumbing link example, your call to action may read something like “Get your leak fixed now.”
+Again, using the plumbing link example, your call to action may read something like, “Get your leak fixed now.”

 One study found that switching the CTA to a first-person perspective increased click-through rates by an astounding 90%.
 The reason for this is that a lot of people are merely trying to get to the point.
-They want to know where they can click that will get them to the next step.
+They want to know where they can click to get them to the next step.

 Focus on Minimalism for Your Landing Page

 Adding lots of photos and text to your landing page may be tempting, but remember that people who visit your pages want to solve a problem quickly.

 So sometimes, it helps to reduce visual and textual clutter.
 Also, minimizing visual clutter will make it easier for your call to action to stand out.
 Consider including a single high-quality image, your company logo at the top of the page, and a single paragraph of text followed by your CTA.